rvagg/cborg/README.md

 **cborg** is also fast, and is suitable for the browser (is `Uint8Array` native) and Node.js.

-**cborg** supports CBOR tags, but does not ship with them enabled by default.
-If you want tags, you need to plug them in to the encoder and decoder.

 * [Example](#example)
 * [CLI](#cli)
   * [`cborg bin2diag [binary input]`](#cborg-bin2diag-binary-input)